-Representatives of stakeholder groups were invited to participate in the planning process by various methods: email invitation, phone calls, meeting attendance/presentation, or mailed letters.
-Stakeholders included local and regional agencies involved in hazard mitigation activities; agencies that have the authority to regulate development; neighboring communities; representatives of businesses and other private organizations; and representatives of nonprofit organizations, including community-based organizations that work directly with and/or provide support to underserved communities and socially vulnerable populations (such as the Health Department of Northwest Michigan, Emmet County Council on Aging, and the Little Traverse Bay Bands of Odawa Indians (LTBBOI)).
-Please refer to the Acknowledgements section in the beginning of this plan for a list of participants; Appendix H for a detailed table showing how and when representatives participated in the planning process; and Appendices C and I for meeting and public input documentation.
-Refer to the Acknowledgements table in the beginning of this plan for information on jurisdictional participation.1 All Emmet County jurisdictions - except for Bliss Township, Carp Lake Township, and Wawatam Township - have participated in the development of this 2025 Hazard Mitigation Plan.
-Note that the LTBBOI Tribe is not seeking FEMA approval of this plan for use by their tribal government.
+Representatives of all of the following types of stakeholders were invited to participate in the planning process by various methods: email invitation, phone calls, meeting attendance/presentation, or mailed letters.
+Stakeholders included local and regional agencies involved in hazard mitigation activities; agencies that have the authority to regulate development; neighboring communities; representatives of businesses and other private organizations; and representatives of nonprofit organizations, including community-based organizations that work directly with and/or provide support to underserved communities and socially vulnerable populations (such as the Health Department of Northwest Michigan, Emmet County Council on Aging, and the Little Traverse Bay Bands of Odawa Indians).
+Please refer to the Acknowledgements section in the beginning of this plan for a list of participants; Appendix F for a detailed table showing how and when representatives participated in the planning process; and Appendix G for meeting and public input documentation.
+Refer to Table \ in this plan for information on jurisdictional participation in the 2016 Hazard Mitigation Plan.
+All Emmet County jurisdictions - except for \\\\ - have participated in the development of this 2025 Hazard Mitigation Plan.